jimmyrocks/SimpleSurveyTool/README.md

 Usage
 -----
-*This is a little tricky since boostrap is included as a submodule*
+*This is a little tricky since Bootstrap is included as a submodule*

 * git clone _this repo_
 * git submodule init